getify/monio/README.md

 You can construct an async-iterable (suitable to consume with a `for await..of` loop) from any IOx stream using `toIter(..)`.
 Note that regardless of what type of IOx instance is provided, the returned iterable is always **async-iterable**, not a normal synchronous iterable; a standard `for..of` loop will fail.

-`toIter(..)` takes any IOx instance as its first argument, and the second (optional) argument should be the reader-env (if any) to provide the IOx (if it hasn't already run):
+`toIter(..)` takes any IOx instance as its first argument, and the second (optional) argument should be the reader-env (if any) to run the IOx with (if it hasn't already run):

 ```js
 var counter = 0;